wclenhardt/opal_docs/docs/index.md

 For data in V1 of OPAL, input data files and post-processed data files are as follows:

-File From EPA	Processed File for Data Landing (Initial Ingest)

 | File From EPA                        |  Processed File for Data Landing (Initial Ingest) |
 | ------------------------------------ | ------------------------------------------------- |
 | AHHS_Dust_DataCleaned_231020.nmd.csv | AHHS_Dust_DataCleaned_231020_nmd_Column.csv       |